chisomonuorah20/GOOveal/README.md

 # GOOveal
 *A simple yet powerful visual discovery app.*

-Gooveal turns your phone camera into an instant understanding tool.
+GOOveal turns your phone camera into an instant understanding tool.
 Point it at text or objects to **translate, identify, and learn** in less than 3 seconds through a clean, two-tab experience which is **Text** and **Search**.

 ---